 - The registration statement is short and sweet.
-Before the amendment in 1990, the form required information about the prospectus delivery and few disclosure requirements, which anyway were included in reports of the issuer filed with SEC separately.
-Thus, this form is called a “Short form registration form”.
+Before the amendment in 1990, the form required information about the prospectus delivery and included a few disclosure requirements that the issuer filed with the SEC separately.
+Therefore, the form is called a “Short form registration form.”

 - Long-form registration statements used to take up to 18 months to be effective.
-After the amendment in 1990, this form is effective immediately.
+After the amendment in 1990, this form was effective immediately.
 This saves time on the lengthy review process.

 - Employees are the ones who work day and out for the turnaround of the company.
-Thus, Form S-8 provides compensation for the loyalty received from the employees over the years.
+Thus, Form S-8 compensates for the loyalty the employees received over the years.

-- Even if they are flooded with huge reserves, many companies face a cash crunch due to heavy investments made in recent times.
-Thus, Companies can use this option against cash compensation for the loyalty of the employees.
+- Even with huge reserves, many companies face a cash crunch due to heavy investments made in recent times.
+Thus, Companies can use this option against cash compensation for employee loyalty.

 - Also, issuers can save cash reserves by issuing securities instead of cash compensation.
-These cash reserves can be diverted to capital commitments.
+These cash reserves can divert into capital commitments.

 - The present shareholder will suffer dilution of their shareholding in the Company.
-Thus, compensating the loyalty of employees will ultimately cost the dilution of shares.
+Thus, compensating employees’ loyalty will ultimately cost the dilution of shares.

-- The registration statement demands the cost of registration, which is based on the value of a stock.
+- The registration statement demands the registration cost, which is based on the value of a stock.

-Considering the advantages over their disadvantages, we can conclude the Form S-8 is a good option.
+Considering the advantages over their disadvantages, we can conclude that Form S-8 is a good option.

 Registration Requirement of Form S-8?

-- The Form S-8 requirements are pretty clear about the fact that these cannot be issued for the capital-raising purpose.
+- The Form S-8 requirements clearly show that these cannot be issued for capital-raising purposes.
 Further, it restricts the promotion of the stocks or making market of the issuer company.

-- The registration statement restricts a company that has been a shell Company within 60 days prior to filing or which is a shell company at present.
+- The registration statement restricts a company that has been a shell Company within 60 days before filing or which is a shell company at present.
 So, these companies cannot file Form S-8.

-- The issuer company needs to pay registration fees which are based on the quantum of stocks to be issued and the value.
+- The issuer company must pay registration fees based on the quantum of stocks to be issued and the value.

 - The issuer is required to have reported under Section 13 or Section 15(d) of the Securities Exchange Act, 1933.

-- The consultants or advisors who would be receiving compensation in the form of S-8 securities must act bona fide in providing their services to the Company and not under any pressure of holding stocks.
-Also, there must be an agreement in writing between the issuer and consultants for the services to be provided.
+- The consultants or advisors receiving compensation in the form of S-8 securities must act bona fide in providing their services to the Company and not under any pressure of holding stocks.
+Also, there must be an agreement between the issuer and consultants for the services to be provided.

 - The recipient of stock must be a natural person.
 Thus, corporate persons cannot be entitled to securities under Form S-8.

-- Following employees are prohibited by Form S-8 since these involve promotion or market-making:
+- Form S-8 prohibits the following employees since these involve promotion or market-making:

 - Brokers who attract investors for the company